k00mi/gitaly/README.md

 ## Further reading

-More about the project, and its processes is [accumulated in the docs](doc/index.md).
+More about the project and its processes is [detailed in the docs](doc/README.md).

 ## Distributed Tracing